Combi boiler for a large house

 |24 kW||~ 300 Mtrs/2|

-For example – If your large home has a total floor area of 600 M/2, then you’re going to need a 48 kW Combi boiler (2 x 300 m2 = 2 x 24 kW – thus a 48kW output combi boiler)
+For example – If your 5 bedroom house or large home has a total floor area of 600 M/2, then you’re going to need a 48 kW Combi boiler (2 x 300 m2 = 2 x 24 kW – thus a 48kW output combi boiler)

-Our combi boilers for large homes are modulating boilers, which means they will automatically ramp up and down their heat output to suit the central heating requirements.
-They are very clever boilers these days !
+Our combi boilers for large homes are modulating boilers, which means they will automatically ramp up and down the boiler’s power to suit the central heating requirements.
+They are very clever combi boilers these days !

 Ok, now for the second part of a combi boiler for a large house– the domestic hot water performance / sizing – and this these days is the most important factor when selecting the best boiler to suit your requirements.

 Traditional combi boilers use a plate heat exchanger to heat the domestic hot water up to temperature, from the “heating water side of the boiler “.
-They have benefits in that they only heat the hot water when there is a demand.
+They have benefits in that they only heat the hot water when there is a demand, and we do a range of this type of combi boilers up to 50kW of output which is an A rated boiler for the heating system and hot water , these are listed on this webpage 50kw combi boilers

-But they also have some minus points, which really come into factor when trying to fulfill the hot water demands when used in larger homes, with multiple bathrooms, or many hot water taps.
+But they also have some minus points, which really come into factor when trying to fulfil the hot water demands when used in larger homes, with multiple bathrooms, or many hot water taps.

 Because a combination boiler draws all of its water supply directly from the mains water supply, these boilers struggle to meet high demands for the hot water.
 An example of this, is when multiple hot water taps are turned on in various bathrooms, the kitchen or other rooms within the house, you will often see a dramatic reduction in the water pressure.

-We’ll we at Flexiheat UK have solved that problem, we basically have a “hybrid combi boiler” or a “combi boiler with an element of storage”, which makes them especially suitable for larger homes, that usually have larger hot water demands via multiple bathroom or showers.
+We’ll we at Flexiheat UK have solved that problem, we basically have a “hybrid combi boiler” or a “combi boiler with an element of storage”, which makes these powerful boilers especially suitable for larger homes, that usually have larger hot water demands via multiple bathroom or showers.

 Another benefit of having an element of hot water storage is that the larger the property, the longer the hot water pipe runs tend to be, so depending on the property layout you can install a secondary domestic hot water return, which eliminates the delay for the hot water to get to the taps around the home, this also eliminates what is referred to as “hot water dead legs”.